jpedromergulhao/flowvahub/README.md

 * **Context API**: Used to avoid prop-drilling, ensuring user points and profile data are consistent across the Sidebar, Header, and Rewards pages.
 * **Database Triggers & RPC**: PostgreSQL functions handle the incrementing of points and streak validation directly on the server to ensure data integrity and security.

+## ⚖️ Trade-offs & Technical Decisions

+- Backend logic was prioritized for points and streak validation to prevent client-side manipulation.
+- Weekly streak visualization was derived on the client to respect the original backend scope and deadline.
+- Context API was chosen over heavier state management libraries to keep the architecture simple and aligned with the challenge size.

 ## 🔧 Installation & Setup

 1.  **Clone the repository**: